easybuilders/easybuild/docs/Installation.rst

 After completion of the bootstrap procedure and loading the ``EasyBuild`` module, try running the EasyBuild unit tests::

-    # specify modules tool to use: EnvironmentModulesC (default), EnvironmentModulesTcl, Lmod)
+    # specify modules tool to use: Lmod *(default)*, EnvironmentModules, EnvironmentModulesC, or EnvironmentModulesTcl
     # see also http://easybuild.readthedocs.org/en/latest/Configuration.html#modules-tool-modules-tool
     export TEST_EASYBUILD_MODULES_TOOL=Lmod